Roasted Banana PaletasYum

 - Pour the banana mixture in a blender.

-- Add the milk, cream, vanilla, lemon juice, salt and rum and blend well until smooth and creamy.
+- Add the coconut milk, cream, vanilla, lemon juice, salt and rum and blend well until smooth and creamy.

 - Refrigerate for about an hour or until completely chilled.